Saved Views

 • Missing Cost

-You can rename, delete, or modify these views just like any view you create yourself.
+The Strategies and Pricing Activity pages also start with an "Active Connections" default view.
+You can rename, delete, or modify any of these views just like views you create yourself.

 Creating a saved view

-1. Go to the Listings page and apply the filters, sort order, and column settings you want.
+1. Go to the Listings page (or any page that supports views) and apply the filters and sort order you want.

-2. The views dropdown in the page header (next to the page title) will update to show Unsaved Changes if you modified a saved view, or Unsaved View if you applied filters from the unfiltered "All Listings" state.
+2. The views dropdown in the page header (next to the page title) will update to reflect unsaved state:

 3. Click the Save (or Save As) button next to the dropdown.